Skip to main content

 Faculty interests encompass Bayesian methods, bioinformatics, causal inference, computational biology, clinical trials, diagnostic testing, longitudinal modeling, missing data modeling, observational data methods, semi-parametric models, spatial modeling, statistical genetics and survival analysis.

-Our division’s premiere faculty and staff biostatisticians are the driving force of data analytic innovation and excellence at Northwestern’s Feinberg School of Medicine and beyond.
-Through methodology development, research team and core leadership, reproducible analytic applications and educational efforts, the Division of Biostatistics perpetuates the highest standards for health research.”
+Our division’s premiere biostatisticians are the driving force of data analytic innovation and excellence at Feinberg School of Medicine and beyond.
+Through methodology development, research team and core leadership, reproducible analytic applications and educational efforts, the division perpetuates the highest standards for health research.”

 Denise M. Scholtens, PhD